P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular Segmentation: Introduction

 Our main contributions are as follows:

-\begin{itemize} \item We propose P-Mamba, which innovatively combines the PMD branch's noise suppression and local feature extraction ability with the vision Mamba's efficient design for global dependency modeling, to set new performance benchmarks on noisy pediatric echocardiogram datasets. \item Benefiting from PMD, our model excels by suppressing noise while preserving and enhancing target edges in ultrasound images. \item Extensive experiments demonstrate that our P-Mamba achieves superior segmentation accuracy and efficiency to other methods, including vision transformers with quadratic \cite{ref_wang2021} and linear \cite{ref_han2023,ref_tu2022}computational complexity. \end{itemize}
+\begin{itemize} \item We propose P-Mamba, which innovatively combines the PMD’s noise suppression and local feature extraction ability with the Vision Mamba’s efficient design for global dependency modeling and integrates the Mixture of Experts (MoE) concept to set new performance benchmarks on noisy pediatric echocardiogram datasets. \item Benefiting from PMD, our model excels by suppressing noise while preserving and enhancing target edges in ultrasound images, as shown in Fig.~\ref{fig:noise}. \item Extensive experiments demonstrate that our P-Mamba achieves superior segmentation accuracy and efficiency to other methods, including specialized ultrasound segmentation models \cite{cmu, nhbs}, vision transformers with quadratic \cite{ref_wang2021} and linear \cite{ref_han2023,ref_tu2022} computational complexity.
+In addition, Fig.~\ref{efficientcy} visually compares the efficiency among different models.